bmoretz/Statistical-Computing/README.md

 <a href="https://sites.google.com/site/chiharahesterberg/">Mathematical Statistics with Resampling and R</a>

-<a href="https://people.orie.cornell.edu/davidr/SDAFE2/index.html">Statistics and Data Analysis for Financial Engineering with R Examples</a>

 <a href="http://computationalfinance.lsi.upc.edu/">Computational Finance: An Introductory Course with R</a>

 <a href="https://www.crcpress.com/Basics-of-Matrix-Algebra-for-Statistics-with-R/Fieller/p/book/9781498712361">Basics of Matrix Algebra for Statistics with R</a>